Other

 The rear satellites focus on reproducing surround effects rather than deep bass, keeping their limitations in check.
 They align well with the soundbar’s frequency response, yielding a cohesive overall presentation.

-Sound Spatialisation
+Sound Spatialisatio

 The AX5125H aims to provide immersive audio, assisted by upward-firing Atmos drivers in the soundbar and the two rear satellites.
 While it does not reach the same enveloping heights as premium systems like the Samsung HW-Q935D or LG S95TR, it still manages to create an engaging listening environment at a significantly lower price point.